preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{StartDate}}
 + {{Message}}

-**Cancel Approval e-mail**: This token is supported in Subject in this Processes e-mail:
+**Cancel Approval email**: This token is supported in Subject in this Processes email:

 + {{ProcessTitle}}